 - Fired Teacher: The series' story began when Coach Lubbock got fired from his teaching job at Dewey High School in Growing Pains.

-- "Friends" Rent Control: The Lubbocks live in a house in Eureka, California that's big enough to comfortably house ten people.
-The parents are a Catholic school coach and a homemaker.
-Especially bad as a running theme is that the family is struggling financially.
-It's somewhat justified in that it's indicated that the school provided the family with the house, and even if not, it's also implied that it isn't the nicest of places the four oldest sisters share an attic bedroom, son JR shares with his baby brother, and youngest daughter Sherry shares with her baby sister.
+- "Friends" Rent Control: Justified.
+While the financially-struggling Lubbocks live in a house in Eureka, California that's big enough to comfortably house ten people, it's explained that the school owns the house and allows the family to use it while Coach Lubbock is working for them.
+It's also made clear that it isn't the nicest of places—from the very first episode, one of them describes it as being like "something out of Nightmare on Elm Street".
+The four oldest sisters share an attic bedroom, son JR shares with his baby brother, and youngest daughter Sherry shares with her baby sister.

 - Massive Numbered Siblings: Coach Lubbock has eight children.
 In an episode where they figured into the show it spun off from, Boner was amazed at this, and correctly guessed they were Catholic.